nandajavarma/redactor-paperclip/README.md

 ## Installation

-In your 'Gemfile', add the following dependencies:
+In your `Gemfile`, add the following dependencies:

     gem 'paperclip'
     gem 'redactor-paperclip'